 Additional application materials are required for applicants to Performing Arts programs, and recommended for Media Arts Production applicants.

-The Department of Performing Arts only accepts transfer applications for the fall term and does not accept transfer applications for BFA Acting or BFA Musical Theatre.
+The Department of Performing Arts only accepts transfer applications for the fall term.

 If you submit your application close to or on the application deadline, we encourage you to upload your Creative Sample as soon as possible.
 We understand that this may delay your Creative Sample submission beyond the application deadline.

 4. Check the Status of Your Application Credentials